Random Boolean function generation

 Canalizing strength: 0.0

-described layer in layer_structure may have more conditionally canalizing variables, or that there are additional canalizing layers.
+• If exact_depth=False (the default), it is possible that the core function is canalizing (meaning that the last described layer in layer_structure may contain more conditionally canalizing variables, or that there are additional canalizing layers).

 Before generating any random function, random_function() goes through a number of checks ensuring that the provided optional arguments make sense.
 For example, it checks that the provided layer structure \((k_1,\ldots,k_r)\) satisfies